-CHC40413 Certificate IV in Youth Work teaches students to design, develop, deliver, facilitate and reflect on programs for young people through a range of community-based programs.
+CHC40413 Certificate IV in Youth Work is part of the Community Services Training Package.
+Students learn to design, develop, deliver, facilitate and reflect on programs for young people through a range of community based programs.
 These programs are designed to address the social, behavioural, health, welfare, developmental and protection needs of young people.

 - Contact us on 1300 655 307 to register your interest

 As an employed Youth Worker you will be working on the job and your learning and assessment will be in your workplace